truenas/middleware/docs/userguide/index.rst

 .. note:: due to a limitation in FreeBSD, users with account names that contain spaces or exceed 17 characters are unable to create cron jobs.

-Figure 6.1a shows the screen that opens when you click System → Cron Jobs → Add Cron Job.
+Figure 6.1a shows the screen that opens when you click :menuselection:`System --> Cron Jobs --> Add Cron Job`.

 **Figure 6.1a: Creating a Cron Job**